erfan-bayat13/federated-learning/README.md

 ## Text Classification
 Centralized: Trains a single model on the entire Shakespeare dataset.
 Federated: Distributes the Shakespeare dataset across multiple simulated clients and trains a federated model.

+## Method

+In this project, we implemented and compared two federated learning methods: FedAvg and a novel method called FedAvg2Rep.

+### FedAvg
+FedAvg (Federated Averaging) is a standard federated learning algorithm where each client trains a local model on its own data and sends the model updates to a central server.
+The server then averages these updates to create a global model, which is sent back to the clients for the next round of training.

+### FedAvg2Rep
+FedAvg2Rep is an enhancement of the FedAvg algorithm.
+In this method, after the initial round of federated averaging, a secondary averaging step is introduced to further refine the model.
+This secondary step aims to improve the representational power of the global model by incorporating additional layers of aggregation, thus potentially leading to better

 ### Results